 12% lump sum for operational expenditures of € 200,000 - 24,000

 Approach in the case of gross accounting

 If revenues and expenditures are recorded as gross sums (including sales tax), then the sales tax liability is another operational expenditure and a sales tax credit an operational income.

 The actual input tax from the “global” operational expenditures can then be deducted, decreasing the profit, if only the lump sum for operational expenditures has been made use of.

 If the input tax is also determined on a blanket basis (globally), the lump-sum input tax and the input tax from asset purchases must be recorded additionally as operational expenditures.

 In principle, the entrepreneur has the option of recording revenues and expenditures as gross (gross approach) or as net (net approach).
 In practice, the net approach has largely prevailed.

-Attention: If basic global accounting is only used in relation to the input tax, it is mandatory to prepare the statement of revenues and expenditures according to the gross approach.
+If the lump sum for input tax is applied in the sales tax (1.8% of turnover, see below under “Lump sum for input tax”), it is mandatory to prepare the statement of revenues and expenditures according to the gross approach.

 Comparison of advantages